Global Forum on Sustainable Innovation and Business Transformation

-Joey Bergstein joined Seventh Generation in 2011 and, together with the Seventh Generation team, has been transforming its business, while pursuing the company’s quest to transform the world into a healthier, more sustainable and more equitable place for all.
+Joey Bergstein joined Seventh Generation in 2011 and, together with the Seventh Generation team, transformed its business, while pursuing the company’s quest to transform the world into a healthier, more sustainable and more equitable place for all.

-Mary Powell is nationally recognized as an energy visionary, positioning Green Mountain Power as a leading energy transformation company.
+Mary Powell is nationally recognized as an energy visionary, who positioned Green Mountain Power as a leading energy transformation company.
 Delivering clean, cost-effective and highly reliable power to customers all across Vermont.

 Brian Griffith is the fourth-generation family member to lead Griffith Foods.
 He has worked in the food industry for almost three decades, with more than 20 years of service at Griffith.